 - Look at the headings or axis.

 By reading a graph this way, you’ll understand the information provided more quickly than any other method.

 Section 1B of the Economics assessment focuses entirely on Advanced Maths.

-You have 40 minutes to answer 15 maths problems.
+You have 60 minutes (including Section 1A) to answer 20 maths problems.
 Although you have more time per question in Section 1B, the problems tend to be more difficult and thus, take more time.

 Section 1B Maths Required Knowledge

 The required knowledge for the ECAA Cambridge is quite broad.
 Unlike Section 1A, we’d strongly recommend that you get up to speed with each of these topics before attempting any practice papers.